There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) mid-semester examination; (2) group project; and (3) conference poster creation.
+Indicative assessments in this unit are as follows: (1) mid-semester examination; (2) group project; and (3) conference poster creation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)